JorisTruong/youtube-setl/README.md

 * Create a folder *inputs* in the *resources* folder and move the data here.
 * The global structure of the project consists in 3 main folders: ```entity``` which contains the case classes or the objects ; ```factory``` which contains transformers ; and ```transformer``` which contains the data transformations.
 * Try to save all the DataFrame/Dataset after each transformation, or data processing.
 You can have a look at them to see if there are any mistakes.
-* For accomplish the tasks, you can look at *Tips* for help.
+* To accomplish the tasks, you can look at *Tips* for help.

 ## Hard mode